KazooDotNet/AuthMan/ReadMe.md

 Install
 -------

-Install the `AuthMan` nuget package.
+Install the `AuthMan` and `Microsoft.AspNetCore.Session` nuget packages.
+Sessions are required to persist state.

 Setup
 -----